arangodb/arangodb/Documentation/DocuBlocks/collectionProperties.md

   determine the target shard for documents.

 * *replicationFactor*: determines how many copies of each shard are kept on different DBServers.
-Has to be in the range of 1-10 *(Cluster only)*
+Has to be in the range of 1-10. _(cluster only)_

 * *writeConcern*: determines how many copies of each shard are required to be in sync on the different DBServers.
 If there are less then these many copies